abouguri/Libft/README.md

 >3.
 Include in your epic saga: Use #include "libft.h" and let the magic unfold!

 ## 🧙‍♂️ About the Wizard Behind the Keyboard
->23 years old sorcerer of software engineering, delving into the depths of coding, one spell (I mean, function) at a time.
+>Just a 23-year-old software engineering wizard, diving into the depths of coding, one spell (or function) at a time, with the ambition of Rick and the heart of Morty.

+"Wubba lubba dub dub!"